dannic145/Diffie-Hellman-Key-Exchange-with-AES-GCM-Encryption-and-MITM-Simulation/README.md

 Client ◄── Intruder ◄── Server
 ```

-The intruder can read the plaintext key exchange parameters (`p`, `g`, `A`, `B`) but cannot decrypt the AES-GCM ciphertext without the shared secret — demonstrating why authenticated encryption matters even when the channel is compromised.
+The intruder can read the plaintext key exchange parameters (`p`, `g`, `A`, `B`) but cannot decrypt the AES-GCM ciphertext without the shared secret, demonstrating why authenticated encryption matters even when the channel is compromised.

 ---